en de

 Image credit: Facebook, Andrea Mariouteya Cairo

-But also locals appreciate the food.
-The restaurant is a BBQ spot and famous for their grilled chicken and quail, but also for the generous mezze variations.
+But locals appreciate the food just as much.
+The restaurant is a premier BBQ spot famous for its grilled chicken and quail as well as its generous mezze variations.

 Tip #7: Pier 88 Nile River